lyzadanger/HFMWChapter6/01_basic_page/01_basic_page/README.markdown

 =========================
 ## Build a Basic Page with jQuery Mobile

-Nothing to be seen here!
-User builds basic jQuery Mobile page from scratch!
+We're going to convert this super-duper basic HTML page to a jQuery Mobile page.